EliGrosman/MetroGnome/README.md

 A working demo may be found at http://server.triangleuw.com:5000

+The repository for the Android App component may be found at: https://github.com/ChrisHogan17/ClickGenApp

 ## Background

 One of the most popular tools for practicing music is a metronome but sometimes